tostasqb/qb-docs/docs/frontend/4-js.md

 Depending on your project and learning motivation you may already chosen a framework.
 This input comes from my professional experience.

-I began leaning [vanilla javascript](http://stackoverflow.com/questions/20435653/what-is-vanillajs) and later on adopted jQuery which was really fast to learn and gave me a whole new perspective on javascript itself.
+I began learning [vanilla javascript](http://stackoverflow.com/questions/20435653/what-is-vanillajs) and later on adopted jQuery which was really fast to learn and gave me a whole new perspective on javascript itself.
 Being that my starting point, when a new project is on my desk I consider the simplicity of it.
 I still use jQuery with Rails to make a ton of short term and simple projects and add [handlebars](http://handlebarsjs.com/) when I'm concerned about client server data transfer, and response time.
 Handlebars is also very easy to pick up and, in reality, does the job for my _View_ most of the times, you may have already been in touch with it in emberjs for example.

 ---